battermann/pureapp/README.md

 ## termination

-To control when to terminate a pureapp application is by defining a value `quit` of type `Option[Msg]`.
+To control when to terminate a pureapp application we define a value `quit` of type `Option[Msg]`.
 If this special value is returned from `io` the program will terminate.

 ## example